coder/code-server/README.md

 docker run -it -p 127.0.0.1:8080:8080 -v "$PWD:/home/coder/project" codercom/code-server
 ```

-- **Consistent environment:** Code on your Chromebook, tablet, and laptop with a
+- **Code anywhere:** Code on your Chromebook, tablet, and laptop with a
   consistent dev environment.
-Develop more easily for Linux if you have a
+Develop on a Linux machine and pick up from any
-  Windows or Mac and pick up where you left off when switching workstations.
+  device with a web browser.
 - **Server-powered:** Take advantage of large cloud servers to speed up tests,
   compilations, downloads, and more.
 Preserve battery life when you're on the go
   since all intensive computation runs on your server.